w3f/Grants-Program/applications/khoj.md

 1. Users can discover active hunts and register for them.
 An NFT is generated as a proof of registration.
 2. Users can see the clues, move to a location and verify if the answer is correct upto 3 times.
 The Geolocation API is used to detect the user's location.
 3. Clues that are visible to each user are passed via [Claude](https://www.anthropic.com/claude) to generate different clues for the same answer.
-4. Integration with Huddle01 for relatime video chat and streaming to YouTube.
+4. Integration with Huddle01 for real-time video chat and streaming to YouTube.
-5. Game completion and rewards page mock up.
+5. Game completion and rewards page mock-up.
 6. Smart contract design with all the basic features required.
-7. Integration with Lit Protocol for blind compuration of the location verification and encrypt clue answers.
+7. Integration with Lit Protocol for blind computation of the location verification and encryption of clue answers.
-8. Usage of Walrus Storage to store rich media and encrypted clues.
+8. Usage of IPFS for encrypted data storage
 9. Integration with True Network to attest every solved clue on-chain and generate a Trust Score for final reward distribution.

 ### What has NOT been done?

 A. Team based gameplays.
 Currently users cannot form teams to play, only individual users can register.
 Since the game involves moving around and aims to encourage community building, its essential to have team based plays available.
 This will require changes across the contract and frontend.

-B. Huddles (realtime video chat) should create a room for just the team members using NFT gated rooms which users get as part of registration.
+B. Huddles (real-time video chat) should create a room for just the team members using NFT gated rooms, which users get as part of registration.

 C. The location verification algorithm is not consistent yet.
 Needs work for deterministic gameplay since this forms the backbone.

 D. Even the a Trust Score is generated, actual reward distribution has not been worked on.
-Once hunt gets over / the top x teams should automatically be distributed rewards and the game should either be stopped for everyone else / allowed to be continued with reduced/very few rewards.
+Once hunt gets over / the top, x teams should automatically be distributed rewards, and the game should either be stopped for everyone else / allowed to be continued with reduced/very few rewards.

 E. There is no interface for the Treasure Hunt and thereby Clue creation.
 All of it was done manually.
 It has lots of moving parts like adding the hunt metadata, seed clue description, attach an exact GPS coordinate from the map as the answer, decide the clue order, encrypt the clues via Lit Protocol, store the metadata on Walrus, obtain the blobIds and add them on-chain and attach/configure rewards with the hunt.

 F. Unit tests for the smart contract and frontend.

-G. Replace Claude with the Perplexity Sonar API for more realtime, location aware clue generation.
+G. Replace Claude with the Perplexity Sonar API for more real-time, location-aware clue generation.

-H. Ironing out, bug fixes and UI improvements.
+H. Ironing out, bug fixes, and UI improvements.